William Livingston: Career in New York

-New Jersey
+Career in New Jersey

-In 1772, he moved to Elizabethtown (today Elizabeth, New Jersey), where he rented a house in town.
+In 1772, he moved to Elizabethtown in the colonial-era Province of New Jersey, where he rented a house in town.
 A young Alexander Hamilton lived with Livingston for at least the winter while he attended Francis Barber's grammar school.

 Livingston started construction of a large country home to house his growing family.
 The house, known as Liberty Hall, still stands.
-After attaining considerable influence amongst the local patriots, Livingston was elected to serve as one of New Jersey's delegates to the Continental Congress.
-He served from July 1774 to June 1776.
-The state's Provincial Congress declined to reappoint him to the Continental Congress as he did not favor independence.
-Instead, they offered him command of the state's militia, an offer he declined.
-He returned to New Jersey and relied on his previous commission (of October 1775) as a brigadier general of the New Jersey Militia.
+After attaining considerable influence among the local patriots, Livingston was elected to serve as one of New Jersey's delegates to the Continental Congress in Philadelphia, where he served from July 1774 to June 1776.
+New Jersey's Provincial Congress declined to reappoint him to the Second Continental Congress, however, since he did not favor immediate independence, so he was not a signatory to the Declaration of Independence that was unanimously adopted on July 4, 1776.
+William Livingston's older brother, Philip Livingston, who remained as a strong member of the New York delegation, did become one of the 56 signers.

+Meanwhile, the New Jersey Provincial Congress offered William Livingston command of its state's militia, which he declined.
+When William Livingston returned to New Jersey from Philadelphia in the summer of 1776, he relied on his October 1775 commission as a brigadier general of the New Jersey Militia.

 In August 1776, he was elected Governor of New Jersey.
-For much of the time between 1776 and 1779, the family was located in Parsippany for safety.
-Liberty Hall was frequently visited by British troops or naval forces since there was a substantial reward for Livingston's capture.
+Between 1776 and 1779, the family lived in Parsippany at the Bowers–Livingston–Osborn House for safety from local Loyalists.
+Liberty Hall was frequently visited by British forces since there was a substantial reward for Livingston's capture.
 One attempt to kidnap him took place in mid-June 1779.
 False information about Livingston visiting his second home in Parsippany resulted in a raid by Loyalists and their subsequent capture.
-The Loyalist mayor of New York City (and a distant cousin through the Schuyler family), David Mathews, was suspected by being behind the attempted capture of Livingston.
+The Loyalist mayor of New York City, and a distant cousin through the Schuyler family, David Mathews, was suspected by being behind the attempted capture of Livingston.
 The family returned to Liberty Hall in 1779 to begin restoring their looted home.
 He was elected a fellow of the American Academy of Arts and Sciences in 1782.

 Later years

 Livingston joined the New Jersey Delegation to the 1787 Constitutional Convention in Philadelphia and was one of the signers of the U.S. Constitution.
-He was appointed United States Minister to the Netherlands in 1788 by U.S. Congress but turned down the proposition.
+He was appointed United States Minister to the Netherlands in 1788 by the U.S. Congress, but turned down the opportunity.
 He continued to be reelected governor of New Jersey each year until his death in 1790.